cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 I'll first go over it just describing `eval` in words, and next dive deeper into the routines.
 When an expression `exp` is self-evaluating (like a string ["hello"], a number [1] or a boolean [`true`]) `eval` just gets the expression back.
 If `exp` is a variable (`a`), we look up the value of the variable in the environment (we will discuss how this works later).
-If `exp` is a definition we want to define the value in the environment (If we define (`defn a "hello"`) we want "a" stored in the environment to be "hello", and when we look up the variable a later we want to have "hello" returned.)
+If `exp` is a definition we want to define the value in the environment.
+(If we define (`defn a "hello"`) we want "a" stored in the environment to be "hello", and when we look up the variable a later we want to have "hello" returned.)
 If `exp` is an assignment (`set! a "hi"`), we will look up `a` in the environment, and set it to a new value.
 If `exp` is a lambda expression (anonymous function) we create a procedure of this lambda expression (we create a list tagged with the flag 'procedure),